 High quality instruction level energy models can be derived for pipelined processors by monitoring the instantaneous current drawn by the processor at each clock cycle.
 Knowing the current waveform the corresponding energy consumed at a clock cycle can be calculated.
 However, energy components of an instruction exist in different clock cycles.
 An efficient method is proposed to extract the actual energy components, which are used for the calculation of the energy consumption of complete software programs.
 The instruction base costs and inter-instruction costs are modeled in relation to a reference instruction.
-Also, the dependency of the instruction energy on the instruction parameters (e.g. register numbers, register values, operand values) were studied.
-The proposed method has been applied to the ARM7TDMI processor providing an error in estimating of energy consumption of real software kernels less than 5%.
+The secondary effects existing in these models (inter-cycle effects due to pipeline) eliminate each other when they are summed to give the total energy of programs, minimizing the error of the estimation.
+This method has been applied to the ARM7TDMI processor.
+Also, the dependency of the instruction energy on the instruction parameters (e.g. register numbers, register values, operand values) was studied.
+This dependency is approximated with linear functions and the appropriate coefficients are extracted.
+Finally, the application of the method in real kernels shows up to 5-6% error in the estimation of the energy consumption.